 Index Interpretation and Application

-The nationally calibrated model of Carlisle et al. (2022) was calculated as detailed in the paper and website.
+The nationally calibrated multi-metric index (MMI) of Carlisle et al. (2022) was calculated as detailed in the paper and website.
 This index has 4-5 metrics, depending on site location in the Plains or the West site class.
-The national index was compared to the WY statewide index.
+The national MMI was compared among the disturbance categories and site types in the Wyoming data set.
+The nationally-calibrated MMI was expected to be less discriminating of disturbance compared to an index calibrated specifically for Wyoming streams.

 Results